Kong/docs.konghq.com/src/gateway/how-kong-works/routing-traffic.md

 ## Proxy TCP/TLS traffic

-TCP and TLS proxying is natively supported in Kong.
+TCP and TLS proxying is natively supported in {{site.base_gateway}}.

 In this mode, data of incoming connections reaching the `stream_listen` endpoints will be passed through to the upstream.
 It is possible to terminate TLS connections from clients using this mode as well.

-To use this mode, aside from defining `stream_listen`, appropriate Route/Service object with protocol types of `tcp` or `tls` should be created.
+To use this mode, aside from defining `stream_listen`, appropriate route/service object with protocol types of `tcp` or `tls` should be created.

-If TLS termination by Kong is desired, the following conditions must be met:
+If TLS termination by {{site.base_gateway}} is desired, the following conditions must be met:

-1. The Kong port where TLS connection connects to must have the `ssl` flag enabled
+1. The {{site.base_gateway}} port where TLS connection connects to must have the `ssl` flag enabled
-2. A certificate/key that can be used for TLS termination must be present inside Kong, as shown in [Configuring TLS for a Route](#configuring-tls-for-a-route)
+2. A certificate/key that can be used for TLS termination must be present inside {{site.base_gateway}}, as shown in [Configuring TLS for a Route](#configuring-tls-for-a-route)

-Kong will use the connecting client's TLS SNI server name extension to find the appropriate TLS certificate to use.
+{{site.base_gateway}} will use the connecting client's TLS SNI server name extension to find the appropriate TLS certificate to use.

-On the Service side, depends on whether connection between Kong and the upstream service need to be encrypted, `tcp` or `tls` protocol types can be set accordingly.
+On the service side, depends on whether connection between {{site.base_gateway}} and the upstream service need to be encrypted, `tcp` or `tls` protocol types can be set accordingly.
 This means all of the below setup are supported in this mode: